A00432357/AmazonMobileAutomation/README.md

 4) `AmazonMobileAutomation/MobileAutomationProject/test-output/index.html`-- This file contains the previous run results and is updated after every local run.

 5) `AmazonMobileAutomation/MobileAutomationProject/pom.xml`-- This file consists of all the required dependecies for running the Automation framework.

+6) `AmazonMobileAutomation/MobileAutomationProject/TestCases.xlsx`- This excel file contains the test sceanrios and test cases for the automated script